Huegoxaga/notes/javascript/node-js.md

 - `contractName.methods.functionName().call()` call a public contract function
   - `.send({ from: accountID });` specify the account to make the payment when modify data

-## moment-timezone
+## moment

-- It contains timezone database
+- It parse and manipulate time data
-- [Click Here](https://momentjs.com/timezone/) to view its official website
+- [Click Here](https://momentjs.com/) to view its official website
 - [Click](https://devhints.io/moment) to know more about moment date objects date format
 - `var moment = require('moment');`
 - `var m = moment();` return current time as a moment object